Letlhogonolo92/document-management-api/README.md

 ### Now let's set up the Angular front end to see all of this magic in action !!!
 - Repo ( https://github.com/Letlhogonolo92/document-management-frontend )

-### Frontend Usage
+### Front End Features

-- Upload files via drag & drop or file selector
+- Drag & drop file upload
-- Search documents using the input box
+- Document listing with pagination
-- View details or delete documents using action buttons
+- Delete documents
-- Pagination available at the bottom of the list
+- Search with highlighted results
+- Responsive UI using Angular Material
+- Loading and error handling
+- Optimized search with cached results for improved performance